 Disclaimer: The below article is part of our ‘Discussion Articles’ collection of publications designed to facilitate public discussion.
-The views of the author do not necessarily represent the official Reform UK policies.
+The views of the author do not necessarily represent the views or policies of the Reform UK Party.

-Solar Farms in North Yorkshire: A New Field of Fantasies
+Solar Farms in North Yorkshire: A Field of Fantasies

-The sunny dream of North Yorkshire suddenly doesn’t seem so sunny, does it?
+The sunny dream of North Yorkshire’s solar energy suddenly doesn’t seem so sunny, does it?

 Solar Farms vs. Energy Efficiency: The Empirical Facts